Greenland, Baffin & Northwest Passage In-Depth

 17 Days

-Greenland, Baffin & Northwest Passage In-Depth - 17 Days - $15,495
+Greenland, Baffin & Northwest Passage In-Depth - 17 Days - $23,790

 Trip Summary and Itinerary Map

-• 12 full days ‘off ship’ exploring - West Greenland (2) & Canadian Arctic (10)
+• 12 full days off-ship exploring: West Greenland (2) & Canadian Arctic (10)

-• Kayaking (additional cost) & Hiking
+• Kayaking and paddling available on select departures (additional cost)

-Start from Ottawa and end at Ottawa
+Start from Reykjavik and end at Calgary

 Landmarks potentially visited on Greenland, Baffin & Northwest Passage In-Depth